Milan-Jobanputra/Encrypt-a-password-in-Python/README.md

 Here’s an example using the bcrypt library, which is a popular choice for secure password hashing in Python.
 You can install it using:

 Then, you can use it in your Python code like pws.py file or can  directly downlaod and run.

+hash_password takes a password as input, generates a random salt, and hashes the password with the salt. check_password is used to check if a given password matches a stored hashed password.

+Remember to store only the hashed password in your database, not the actual user password.

+When a user tries to log in, you hash the entered password using the same salt and compare it to the stored hashed password.